 - General Recreational Uses - Motorized boating, paddling, sailing, scuba/snorkel/diving, shore use, water sports, swimming

-The draft maps have been processed and Virginia CZM Program staff has shared them with stakeholders to ensure their accuracy.
-They are viewable through ArcGIS Explorer On-Line: Virginia Atlantic Coast Recreational Use Maps.
-The maps will soon be available on Virginia Coastal GEMS so that they can be viewed with other coastal resources layers.
+The data were processed and maps created.
+Virginia CZM Program staff shared the maps with stakeholders to ensure their accuracy.
+The final maps are available on Virginia Coastal GEMS and can be viewed with other coastal resources layers.
 Once the other mid-Atlantic states complete their mapping workshops, all five states' data will be synthesized into regional maps for the Mid-Atlantic Regional Council on the Ocean's (MARCO's) Mid-Atlantic Ocean Data Portal.

 Recreational Use PGIS Workshop Flyer (PDF)